 After lunch, we thought we should explore the north of the island, so we headed off to Point Howe and Anson Bay.
 Lots of spectacular scenery and the Black Noddy's at Point Howe were very entertaining.

 When we were at the Baunti Tour office earlier in the day, we discovered that the Commandant's Dinner and Show that we were booked in for tomorrow had to be cancelled as some of the actors had influenza.
 (Bought to the island by some of the recent Pro-Am golfers, we were told.)
 We were offered a Night on the Bounty show at the golf club instead.
-The only problem was, it was for tonight.
+The only problem was that it was for tonight.
 We had thought that we would do the Fish Fry tonight.
 Oh well, another time!

 The Night on the Bounty was pretty low-key.
 Pretty amateurish, really, or as Jill said, unfasticated.
 It was a fun night all the same.